Pat O'Day

 Paul W. Berg (September 24, 1934 – August 4, 2020), known professionally as Pat O'Day, was an American broadcaster and concert promoter in the Pacific Northwest.
 O'Day was the afternoon drive personality at Seattle's KJR 950 radio station in the 1960s; he would eventually become program director and general manager.

 O'Day helped to bring the Seattle music scene to national prominence.
+In a 2020 article O'Day was described as "a legendary Seattle disc jockey and arguably the city's best-known voice."

+During the 1960s O'Day was a promoter and MC for teen dance and concert events in the Seattle area.
+In the 1970s he launched Concerts West, expanding this business activity to many of the western United States.